 The Political Climate in South Carolina is Moderately conservative.

-In South Carolina 40.7% of the people voted Democrat in the last presidential election, 54.9% voted Republican, and the remaining 4.4% voted Independent.
+In South Carolina 40.7% of the people voted for the Democratic Party in the last presidential election, 54.9% voted for the Republican Party, and the remaining 4.4% voted for an Independent Party.

 South Carolina voted Republican in the last five Presidential elections.

 In the last Presidential election, South Carolina remained strongly Republican, 54.9% to 40.7%

 The BestPlaces Liberal/Conservative Index